JohnAGoldsmith/finiteringunits/README.md

 Each picture corresponds to a "base" N, and we consider multiplication mod N. You can increment and decrement N with the ++ and -- buttons.

+It is very interesting to make N large, like more than 100.
+The symmetries that emerge are quite stunning.

 For any given base N, you see a set of dots.
 Each dot has coordinates (m,n), where m and n are less than N. m and n are "units" and, in particular, they are each other's inverse.
 So (m,n) = 1 mod N, for each dot that you see.